Auth0 vs Firebase Auth for Solo Developers

 Key Differences

 Free tier.
 Firebase Auth gives you 50,000 MAU for free.
-Auth0 gives you 7,500.
-That's nearly 7x the headroom.
+Auth0's free plan now covers 25,000 MAU (it was 7,500 before Okta widened it).
+So Firebase still gives you double the headroom, and the gap matters more than it looks because of what happens when you cross the line.
 For a solo developer's side project or early-stage startup, Firebase's free tier means you won't pay for auth until you have a real business.
-Auth0's free tier runs out much faster.
+Auth0's free tier is generous too, but the first paid step is steep, which I break down by the numbers below.

 Setup speed.
 Firebase Auth takes about 20 minutes to set up.
 Install the SDK, initialize the app, call signInWithPopup() or createUserWithEmailAndPassword(), and you're authenticating users.
 Auth0 requires configuring an application in the dashboard, setting up callback URLs, installing the SDK, and wiring up the authentication flow.
 It's more steps and more configuration.